Who We Are

 Fi and I started SiT due to the lack of Support for survivors of CSA in our area.
 Being a survivor myself helps to bring the survivors voice and heart to everything we do.
 I have never felt that the things that happened to me were my fault or shame and that they should not be allowed to define my life and persona.
 I am highly motivated with a passion for justice and the opportunity to provide support & psycho education to survivors to ensure they have every opportunity available to them in life.

-Clare is a qualified Social Worker and now volunteers as a Trustee and is the Safeguarding Lead and Child Protection lead
+Clare is a qualified Social Worker and works at SiT as Head of Operations and is the Safeguarding Lead and Child Protection lead

 “I believe the most important thing we can say to survivors is ‘you are not alone’ and ‘its not your shame’ and I hope that every survivor who comes to SiT can find their voice and wings to achieve peace and give purpose to their lives.”